-There are several firms that can assist in choosing the right aircraft as well as other peripherals like maintenance and hanger management.
+Several firms can assist in choosing the right aircraft and other peripherals like maintenance and hanger management.
 Here are a few factors that you need to be aware of while browsing for the right aircraft.

 1. High Price Range and Other Overheads.

-A business jet may cost you anywhere between 3 million and 70 million USD; with the added customisations the price can come close to a billion dollars.
-Although cheaper, second hand jets will set you back a minimum price of 1 million USD.
-However, there are also other expenses to consider, operating and fuel costs, regular maintenance checks, insurance, parking, storage, airport fees, and more.
+A business jet may cost you anywhere between 3 million and 70 million USD; the price can come close to a billion dollars with the added customisations.
+Although cheaper, second-hand jets will set you back a minimum price of 1 million USD.
+However, other expenses are also considered, including operating and fuel costs, regular maintenance checks, insurance, parking, storage, airport fees, and more.
 So, depending on the size of the aircraft, your budget would change.